chrisburnell/chrisburnell.com/src/posts/articles/2019-06-19-reply-targets.md

 - *Name* of the *Person* to whom I am responding?
 - *Type* of the *Post* to which I am responding?
 - *Content* of the *Post* to which I am responding?

-[^1]: It has been pointed out that the UX of my posts' metadata could use some work.
-I’ll have to think about how to better present it.
-[^2]: Unfortunately, when I POST a new Tweet, the response from *Twitter’s* API does not include the target’s name, so pulling this data out cannot simply be tacked onto the end of the *Micropub* work.
-This means that a second request to the *Twitter* API would have to be made to pull out the name of the person.